df-foundation/dato/README.md

 ----------------------------------------

-`dpipe` is an open source library that provides **declarative syntactical sugar** within python to improve the readability of data manipulations.
+`dpipe` is an open source library that provides **declarative syntactic sugar** within python to improve the readability of data manipulations.
 For those familiar with the R tidyverse ecosystem, `dpipe` facilitates magrittr-style piping using the right bitshift operator `>>`, while staying largely pythonic in implementation.
 Unlike other `pandas`-oriented systems (e.g. [dfply](https://github.com/kieferk/dfply) or [pandas-ply](https://github.com/coursera/pandas-ply)), `dpipe` is meant to be flexible, and therefore does not enforce any particular object input types.

 We used this framework to implement data science-specific methods to improve QOL when performing repetitive data-related tasks (and to illustrate the potential of `dpipe`).
 Our biggest pain points in this domain have been: